emetha/cypress-docker-tutorial/README.md

 Now that we have a better understanding of what E2E testing is, let's talk about some E2E frameworks next!

 ## Cypress - a replacement for Selenium?
 When looking around for E2E testing tools, a common name that pops up is "Selenium".
-It is one of the more popular and oldest browser automation tools and is based on Java.
-However, Selenium is notorious for being difficult to write and a pain to install/set up.
+Due to it's popularity Selenium has been crowned as the king of E2E testing frameworks and has held this reign for a long time.
+However, Selenium is also notorious for being difficult to write and a pain to install/set up.

 If you think that I am talking about trees when I talk about 'cypress' then great!
 It means that you have not heard about Cypress.io before and this is your first introduction to it.
 Cypress.io is an open-source framework built for end-end testing web apps.
 In comparison with Selenium, Cypress is relatively easy to install and set up.
 For this reason, it has started to gain traction with front-end developers that want to implement testing in their web apps!